ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 ## Flow Control

-Before we start writting our own functions lets add some code controll tools to our reportuar.
+Before we start writing our own functions lets add some code control tools to our disposal.

-Here is how a if / else contruct looks like in Clojure:
+Here is how a if / else construct looks like in Clojure:

 ```clojure
 (if true